 Funding is available each year for the state’s mini-grants, with each region awarding approximately one-third of the grants to its members.
 In recent years, approximately 15-20 proposals have been partially or fully funded each year, for an average grant of approximately $750.

-Deadline: September 30 -- A second deadline of January 15 is possible depending on funding
+Deadline: September 30; A second deadline in January is possible depending on funding

 You will receive an email confirmation once your proposal has been received.
 If you do not receive a confirmation within one week, it is your responsibility to follow-up with the Mini-grant Coordinator.